Where to See

 You'll find scrub jays in numerous places, some quite easy to reach.
 Such as around the parking lot at Matanzas National Monument south of St. Augustine on Highway A-1-A.

 The Ocala National Forest has some of the state's best remaining oak scrub territory, and it's easily reached by driving the forest roads; you'll need to get a map from one of the ranger stations.

 On the east coast, the Merritt Island National Wildlife Refuge has excellent scrub habitat between the visitor center and Playalinda Beach at the Canaveral National Seashore.
-This is one of the better places to see them.
-Stop at the visitor center for locations.

 Driving south on U.S. 27 from Ocala south to Lake Placid is sometimes good for spotting scrub jays.
 In Lake Placid, the Archbold Biological Station which has more than 5,000 preserved acres of land, and its resident scrub jays are one the station's on-going study projects.

 Oscar Scherer State Park is one of the best places on the west coast to find scrub jays, particularly in the scrub northwest of Lake Osprey.
 From the town of Osprey, go two miles south on U.S. 41; for more information, call 813/483-5956.